ipython-contrib/jupyter_contrib_nbextensions/nbextensions/usability/collapsible_headings/readme.md

   which would be hiding the new selection get uncollapsed (expanded).
 * `Notebook.prototype.undelete` and `Notebook.prototype.delete_cells` are
   patched to trigger an update of which cells should be visible or hidden.
+* `Tooltip._show` is patched to toggle the `div.cell { position:relative; }`
+  css rule of while the tooltip displays, as otherwise it interferes with the tooltip's position-determining logic.
+Since this method is not part of the public API (leading underscore), this may break in future, but it should fallback gracefully, with the result that the tooltip will appear at the top of the notebook document, rather than where the cursor is currently.

 The extension also patches two existing Jupyter actions: those triggered in command mode by the up/down arrow keys.
 Ordinarily, these select the cell